 The maximum recommended weights and dimensions of the cars to be used with these lifts are:

-Will my garage be large enough?
+Will my garage be large enough for the standard lifts?
 Internal lengths of 4700mm (15.5ft) and 5200mm (17ft) will easily accommodate most cars and the Classic and Modern lifts, respectively.
-Significantly shorter garages may still be OK, so please scroll down to the img005.pdf file below so you may check this with your car's dimensions.
+Significantly shorter garages may still be OK, so please scroll down to the img045.pdf file below so you may check this with your car's dimensions.
 Having adjusted the lift to match the track of your car, the inside width of your garage will not be a problem provided you have room to enter and exit your car.
 The recommended minimum internal height of your garage is your car's height plus 500mm (20in).
 To save garage space you may store your car on the lift with the ramps raised or lowered.
-When lowered, your car will be parked on a gentle slope of 6 degrees (see photos below), which is much less steep than many public roads!
+When lowered, your car will be parked on a gentle slope of 6 degrees (see photos below), which is less steep than many public roads!
 Therefore no need to take your lift apart for storage!
 However, when unused, the ramps may be stored under cars having more than 110mm (4.5in) ground clearance.

-What trolley/floor jack and axle/jack stands do I need?
+What trolley/floor jack and axle/jack stands do I need for the standard lifts?
 Each item should be specified for at least 1.5 tonne.
 The trolley jack needs to be less than 320mm (12.5in) wide across the front wheels, have a minimum lift height of less than 100mm (4in) and a maximum lift height of at least 440mm (17in).
 The axle stands need to be adjustable to include heights of approximately 300mm (12in) and 350mm (14in).
-An ideal combination would be a lightweight Al racing trolley jack such as the Sealey RJA1500 and a pair of Sealey VS2002 ratchet axle stands.
+An ideal combination would be a lightweight Al racing trolley jack such as the Sealey RJA1500 (or RJA1800), and a pair of Sealey VS2002 ratchet axle stands.
 See www.sealey.co.uk.
 We may be able to supply these tools with the lifts at attractive prices.

 What are the current prices?